spring-projects/spring-framework/CONTRIBUTING.md

 created, we will close the issue as superseded by the pull request, and the discussion about the issue will continue under the pull request.

-1. Always check out the `master` branch and submit pull requests against it (for target version see [settings.gradle](settings.gradle)).
+1. Always check out the `main` branch and submit pull requests against it (for target version see [settings.gradle](settings.gradle)).
 Backports to prior versions will be considered on a case-by-case basis and reflected as the fix version in the issue tracker.